Moments of doing Better

 The Cronulla Sharks began their celebration last Saturday, August 9th, in a hard-fought match against the St. George Illawarra Dragons in which our mighty women stormed home with a 21-12 victory.

-“At Quest, our commitment is to the communities we operate in, and this partnership is about more than just our logo on a jersey,” says David Mansfield, Managing Director of The Ascott Limited, Australia.
+“At Quest, our commitment goes beyond branding,” says David Mansfield, Managing Director of The Ascott Limited, Australia.

-“The NRLW Indigenous Round represents the values of respect, connection, and community that we champion.
+“The Indigenous Round reflects the values we stand for, respect, connection, and community.
 We are incredibly proud to stand alongside the Sharks in celebrating the oldest continuing culture in the world, and supporting these remarkable athletes who are such powerful role models.”

 Designs by Aboriginal artist Jordan Ardler - worn with pride and place

-The team will again wear specially-designed jerseys for Saturday’s match, designed by renowned Aboriginal artist Jordan Ardler, that incorporate totem animals connected with each player.
+The team will wear limited edition jerseys for Saturday’s match, specially designed by renowned Aboriginal artist Jordan Ardler, that incorporate totem animals connected with each player.

 The women’s team has a proud representation of First Nations players, including hooker Quincy Dodd, speedy outside back Nakia Davis-Welsh, forward (and Indigenous All-Stars captain) Caitlan Johnston-Green, fullback/winger Jada Taylor, second-rower Rhiannon Byers and prop/lock forward Tommaya Kelly-Sines.